MelSumner/MelSumner.github.io/_posts/2024-11-19-living-with-adhd.md

 ### Expected changes

-Within a year, I learned two programming languages and my fledgling web developer skills took flight.
-I was writing custom applications in PHP (not my choice but leave PHP alone, it's _fine_) and taught myself how to manage servers.
 I was working at a University at the time and had a _fantastic_ manager who gave me the room to do useful things that would eventually change my career path to being a software engineer full time. _(Really, Robin, if you're reading this...thank you.
-Thank you for giving me the room to _become_.)_
+Thank you for giving me the room to become the person I was meant to be.)_ Within a year, I learned two programming languages and my fledgling web developer skills took flight.
+I started writing custom applications in PHP (not my choice but leave PHP alone, it's _fine_) and taught myself how to manage servers.
+I took a class on how to write APIs in Node (super fun!).
+I got involved in the technology group there and started learning about accessibility.

 I was also able to get my life more in order.
 Categories made sense.
 I could make a todo list and finish it.
-I applied for an
+I applied for a role as a programmer and was accepted.

 ### Unexpected changes